neurobrko/batch_bbox_cut/README.md

 ## TO DO
 * progress bar
 * add prefix and/or suffix to new filename
-* resize longer edge of image to specified size
+* resize image with longer edge according to specified size
 * resample image to specified resolution
 * add CLI argument for overwrite
-* internalization (slovak an english)
+* internalization (slovak and english)